 San Michele is a curious find in the Venetian islands and is often overlooked.
 Here you’ll find the main cemetery of Venice, the final resting place for many famous Venetians, including artists, writers, and musicians.

 You’ll find many notable tombs on your visit, including those of the composer Igor Stravinsky, the writer Ezra Pound, and the family of philosopher Friedrich Nietzsche.
-The island also has a church, which was built in the 15th century and is home to several works of art.
+The island also has a church, built in the 15th century and is home to several works of art.